Ten-year-old rape victim gives birth in India

 New Delhi (CNN)A ten-year old rape victim who was denied an abortion has given birth in northern India.

-The 10-year old delivered a baby girl via Caesarian section at the Government Medical College and Hospital in Chandigarh, a city in the country's Punjab.
+The 10-year old delivered a baby girl via Caesarian section at the Government Medical College and Hospital in Chandigarh, a city in North India.

 Both the girl and her baby are in stable condition, according to Dasari Harish, one of the doctors caring for the girl.